 This is when you walk away and pray that you don’t snap.
 Yeah, did I mention that homeschooling can make or break you as a parent?

 If you also don’t have a routine, you run the risk of not scheduling breaks.
-Breaks are necessary not just for your kids but you.
+Breaks are necessary not just for your kids but for you.
 Breaks ensure that you don’t go psycho on your kids or turn into the Hulk when they have read the word ‘short’ as ‘shirt’ five times in a row.

 The Homeschooling Pros